mattclarke/advent_of_code_22/README.md

 - Part 2: adjusted to new rules.
 Takes ~15 minutes to complete.
 Will try to speed it up.

 Update:
-- replacing the "score" with `minutes` rather than `r_geo` brings the times down to ~175s and ~700s.
+- Replacing the "score" with `minutes` rather than `r_geo` brings the times down to ~175s and ~700s.
 Using `minutes` is almost the same as doing a DFS?
 - Using a regular deque instead of a heapq reduces the times down to ~52 seconds and ~270 seconds.
 - Using `appendleft` when building a geode robot reduces the times a little (~47s and ~230s).
 Internet tip!
 - Last minute will produce the same number of geodes as the previous minute, so can just add `r_geode` and exit (~35s and 130s).
 Internet tip!